 Across the world, scientific staff and politicians are discussing whether and how to create efficient systems and

-facilities for CO2 capture, and landfilling of emissions from large-scale industry and power plants.
+for CO2 capture, and landfilling of emissions from large-scale industry and power plants.

 Some researchers claim that they can split 2 CO2 into 2 CO + O2 with a semiconductor catalyst and sunlight.